Author has written 7 stories for Hunger Games, and Pokémon.

 Mags was first and foremost a mentor.
 You'll see that every victor has a tale, every system has its secrets, and yes I am quite proud of my monster of a story.

 Checkmate: Behind the Scenes.
-Because Checkmate is over 600k long, and even I try to keep the filler to a minimum, but some filler, even when it doesn't quite fit in the story, is still worth a look.
+Because Checkmate is over 600k long (and deserves to be edited, but I can't bring myself to do it...), and even I try to keep the filler to a minimum, but some filler, even when it doesn't quite fit in the story, is still worth a look.
 So in Checkmate BtS it goes.

 3 - The Career (one shot).